-You can mount the controller or receiver and its expansions on a 35 mm (1.38 in.) top hat section rail (DIN rail).
-It can be attached to a smooth mounting surface or suspended from a EIA rack or mounted in a NEMA cabinet.
+You can mount the controller or receiver and their expansions on a 35 mm (1.38 in.) top hat section rail (DIN rail).
+The DIN rail can be attached to a smooth mounting surface or suspended from an EIA rack or mounted in a NEMA cabinet.